0

 Distance: 100 miles

-Today you'll be amazed with the fabric of countryside and the scenery the Midwest has to offer.
+Today you'll be amazed with the fabric of the countryside and the scenery the Midwest has to offer.
 The roads out of Rolla are a riders dream.
 We begin to navigate the gentle winding roads that put us into the rhythm of the ride.
 We take our time to through the “Devils Elbow” to view what once was the deepest road cut in Missouri.
 After our visit to the Devil, we make our way out of the valley where we are immediately bombarded with fields and pastures of green ushering us down the road.
 Soon we’ll get a taste of what the real Route 66 was like.
 You see, when Route 66 was in its heyday folks knew this was an opportunity to make a living selling all sorts of sundries, offering hospitality and lodging to weary travellers, and refilling their car's thirsty gas tanks every few hours.
 Many savvy businesses came up with all sorts of interesting ways to grab attention and get folks to stop and spend a little money while filling up.
-One of the few characters left on the Old Route 66 stills exists in Paris Springs Junction, Missouri.
+One of the few characters left on the Old Route 66 still exists in Paris Springs Junction, Missouri.
 The Gay Parita Sinclair has the charm with a bit of panache that shows us how they drew customers in by the hundreds.
 We end our day in Joplin.
-For a well deserved night’s sleep.
+Enjoy your nights sleep!Distance: 259 miles

 Distance: 175 miles